What We Do and Do Not Fund

 What is the application process for Officers’ research grants?

 The letter of inquiry serves as the proposal for Officers’ research grants.
-Letters are accepted three times a year.
-Applicants use the same application process as for larger funding requests, but must submit a budget; a full proposal is not required.
+Letters are accepted twice a year and share the same January and August deadlines as the major research grants program.
+Applicants use the same application process as for larger funding requests but must submit a budget; a full proposal is not required.
 Letters are reviewed internally for quality and fit with our research interests.
 Applicants are notified of a decision within eight weeks of the deadline.

 What scope of work is appropriate for an Officers’ research grant?